 If you are not in a hurry, you can give yourself the luxury of air drying your bum.
 It is an excellent option since you let your backside breathe, which it rarely does, and it also helps provide relief for any itches you may experience.
 It is also a chance to relax and even ponder other things.
 However, if you are in a hurry, then you may want to consider alternatives.

-Some bidet models come with an inbuilt dryer function.
+Some bidet attachment models come with an inbuilt dryer function.
 It is much faster than air drying, and it means you will not use tissue paper.
 It is a luxurious experience and adds further convenience to the whole experience.
 Unfortunately, it is limited to electric bidet models and the dryer's features, depending on the cost of the bidet.
-High-end models give you the option of controlling the air temperature, which speeds up the whole process.
+High-end models give you the option of controlling the water temperature temperature, which speeds up the whole process.

 You also have the alternative for drying with toilet paper.
 It is readily accessible, and if you find eco-friendly, high-quality toilet paper, you will help with the environmental challenge that toilet paper poses to the environment.
 Get one or two sheets of high-quality toilet paper and fold in half as thicker tissue does a better job of holding water without tearing.
 When using toilet paper, be careful not to wipe but instead dab it around to prevent tearing or small bits of paper clinging to your skin.